duasilva/gta-vi-countdown/README.md

 # GTA VI Countdown

-A simple countdown website for the release of **Grand Theft Auto VI** — built to practice HTML, CSS, and learn some JavaScript basics.
+This is a simple countdown website for the release of **Grand Theft Auto VI**, built to practice HTML, CSS, and learn some JavaScript.

 🚀 [Live Site](https://duasilva.github.io/gta-vi-countdown/)